akashkolakkal/CKC-Discord-Bot/README.md

+# CKC-Discord-Bot
+A Simple text-to-speech bot with a few commands.
 ## Setup and Installation

 This is a self-hosted bot which one can be hosted on any Linux/Windows Machines with their respective methods